KipK/Ghettostation/README.txt

  - Follow the wiring scheme here: http://img839.imageshack.us/img839/2492/9jjr.png

+   For Arduino Mega, follow the same scheme with those pins:
+    PAN_SERVOPIN 3
+    TILT_SERVOPIN 4
+    LEFT_BUTTON_PIN 32
+    RIGHT_BUTTON_PIN 34
+    ENTER_BUTTON_PIN 36
+    Serial port for telemetry is uart1 so use R1/Tx1 pins ( 45/46 )

  - You can bridge telemetry with a bluetooth dongle if you want to use your groundstation software at the same time :
    Wire bluetooth Tx to your serial module Rx, and BT rx to serial module Tx.